core-wg/senml-versions/draft-ietf-core-senml-versions.md

 and related languages.)

-RFC editor: Please check that, in the TXT version, no `&nbsp;` crept into the above due to xml2rfc bug 641, and remove this sentence.
+RFC editor: Please check that, in the TXT version, no `&nbsp;` crept into the above due to xml2rfc bug 641, and remove this paragraph.
+If possible with today's RFCXML, add the Sigma character as a parenthesis after "sum" in the caption.

 ## Discussion